Tall Clover Farm

 Vashon Island: One Day I Drifted Ashore…

-A Washington State ferry plying the protected waters of Puget Sound.
+A Washington State ferry plying the protected waters of Puget Sound on its way to Vashon Island.

 Journeys rarely make sense and mine is no exception.
 Lucky for me, I drifted ashore on Vashon Island, a sweet spot moored in the middle of Puget Sound, home to the quirky, the kind, and the unabashedly laid back.
 A stunning ferry ride from West Seattle or Tacoma, Vashon Island is just inconvenient enough to deter the impatient and cultivate the eccentric.